ajoh504/referenceguides/python.md

 # 1. Python intro / misc

-All code samples were tested using Python 3.10 or later
+Code samples were tested using Python 3.10

 ### 1.1 Escape characters

-Escape characters allow you to use special characters inside strings without affecting the interpreter.
-For quotes, single quotes can be used inside of double quotes (or vice versa) in place of using a backslash character.
-Example: 'Test your string "inside a string" like this'
+Use escape characters inside strings to represent the literal character.

 ```py
 #Single quote:
 \'